Dorothy E. Denning: Controversy

-Denning interviewed hackers for her research on hacking and "hactivism".
+Denning interviewed hackers for her research on hacking and hacktivism.
 She was criticized when she found positive things to say about their actions and wrote a 1995 postscript.

-Denning was widely criticized for her role in NSA's controversial Clipper chip initiative to give the government authorized access to encrypted private communications through a key escrow system.
+Denning was widely criticized for what one could characterize as her inept role in NSA's controversial Clipper chip initiative to give the government authorized access to encrypted private communications through a key escrow system.
 At the government's request Denning privately reviewed the classified Skipjack block cipher, and testified in Congress that general publication of the algorithm would enable someone to build a hardware or software product that used SKIPJACK without escrowing keys.
 In public forums, such as the Usenet forum comp.risks, she defended the Clipper chip and other approaches to key escrow that offered strong security while enabling law enforcement to decrypt without a warrant.
 However, she did not advocate making key escrow mandatory.
 Eventually, Clipper was dropped and Skipjack was declassified and published.

 Denning served as an expert witness in the 1990 trial of United States v.
 Riggs.
 Her testimony helped lead the government to drop charges against defendant Craig Neidorf, who had taken an electronic 911 directory across state lines.

 In 1992, Denning challenged the existing national standard for evaluating trusted systems (TCSEC), noting that "By the time a system is evaluated it is obsolete."
 She maintained that "trust is not a property but an assessment" by the real world market.
 This was not the only criticism, and the TCSEC has since been replaced.

 Lack of product liability for software is a contentious topic.
-When Denning proposed software vendors accept liability for errors in their products, industry pushed back.
+When Denning proposed software vendors accept liability for errors in their products, the industry pushed back.
 Steve Lipner, charged with software security at Microsoft, argued that companies with deep pockets like Microsoft would be sued to death, even if they proved repeatedly that they followed the best secure software development practices.
 A few large vendors, such as Volvo, have announced plans to accept both hardware and software liability in their future autonomous cars when national product liability standards are established.